 Welcome to the Antioch Farm!

 The Antioch College Farm utilizes ecological agriculture to provide an integrated context for liberal arts learning.
 The Farm allows students to experience, explore, and develop methods of sustainability, through its interwoven functions as an outdoor laboratory for curricular study and a living forum where student labor connects to campus dining and recycling.
+Our sustainable land management program—including the Farm to the entire campus—has received international recognition, ranking 2nd as a top performer in the AASHE Campus Sustainability Index.

 Volunteer to learn and to help out on the Antioch Farm.